top of page

 For students who are attending 3 or more university credit courses this academic term.
 Full payment MUST be received prior to conference date.

-Receipts will be distributed october 8th, 2024 at the registration table
+Receipts will be distributed on October 8th, 2024 at the registration table

 PARKING: There is plenty of FREE parking